KonstantinBelenko/KonstantinBelenko/README.md

 ## Hi

-My name is Konstantine.
+My name is Constantine.
 I like to build stuff.
-My favorite things are networking, compilers, and shipping web apps.
+My favorite things are about networking, compilers, and shipping things.

 Some of the things I've built (not up to date tho):
 1. Low-level compiler with custom backend for apple arm processors in zig: [Garbage](https://github.com/0xfaa/Garbage)